-The Wireless Point To Point / Point to Multi-Point Site Survey
+The Wireless Point To Point and Point to Multi-Point Site Survey

-Before doing any point to point and point to multipoint site survey must be done to confirm of both location proper feasible and what necessary requirement need to make it feasible with required throughput as needed.
+Before doing any point-to-point and point to multipoint site surveys must be done to confirm of both location properly feasible and what necessary requirements need to make them feasible with the required throughput as needed.

 1: Elevation of installation points